Mastering Account Research: The Key to Sales Success

 - Industry Trends: Understand the broader market context in which the company operates.

-- Recent News: Look for press releases, funding announcements, mergers, acquisitions, or product launches.
+- Recent News: Look for press releases, funding announcements, mergers, acquisitions, or product launches — these are key buying signals.

 - Strategic Priorities: Review annual reports, earnings calls, or investor presentations for insights into goals and challenges.